jpazzini/MAPD-B/mysql/README.md

 Lectures for Management and Analysis of Physics Datasets course MSc in Physic of Data at University of Padua 2021-2022.

+## Pre-requisites

+Clone this repo if has not already been done.

+Download the `IMDb_pruned` file at the link you can find on the course moodle (~350 MB) and place it under the `MAPD-B/mysql/dbs/` path.

 ## Docker

-It is possible to run all the exercises using docker.
+All exercises are run using Docker.

 In this way, the only thing you need to install is docker itself (instructions for Mac, Windows and linux can be found [here](https://docs.docker.com/get-docker/)).

-Clone this repo if has not already been done.

 For this exercise, we will use docker-compose to simulate a system with 2 nodes: 1 MySQL server, and 1 server running a Jupyter-notebook service.